-This program is designed for senior and emerging women executives from around the world at hospitals, hospital systems, physician practices, insurance companies, pharmaceutical companies, medical device companies, ministries of health, health care foundations, and other health care-related organizations, including:
+This program is designed for women executives from around the world and those who support them at hospitals, hospital systems, physician practices, insurance companies, pharmaceutical companies, medical device companies, ministries of health, health care foundations, and other health care-related organizations, including:

 - Executives, senior vice presidents, vice presidents, assistant vice presidents, department directors, and other executives reporting to the c-suite or senior vice president level

 - Medical directors, clinical chiefs of service, and other senior managers who have responsibility for planning, allocating resources, managing staff, and developing policy

 - Women leaders in compliance, human resources, communications, marketing, operations, or other administrative functions

 While the program is focused on women (and those who identify as women) executives, the program is open to all executives who meet the admissions criteria.

 Develop an Unmatched Network of Women Health Care Leaders

 Health care is often seen as an industry dominated by women; yet, despite women making up 65 percent of the health care workforce, only 30 percent of C-suite teams and 13 percent of CEOs in the industry are female.1

 Program participants will be executives in health care from diverse backgrounds, functions, and organizations from around the world, tied together by their commitment to improving health care through leadership.
 By bringing together women who are senior leaders in health care, this course offers a truly rich experience.
 During this program, you will develop productive alliances and enduring partnerships with female executives.

 This program offers a small, personal setting where you will learn as much from your fellow executive education participants as from program faculty as you exchange valuable insights and best practices.
 You will leave Harvard having developed a global network of leading women you can rely on for guidance as you return home and implement what you learned.